-[(6 subjects \times 7 points) + 3 points] = 45 points In order to obtain the full Diploma a pupil:
+[(6 subjects x 7 points) + 3 points] = 45 points

+In order to obtain the full Diploma a pupil:
-- Must score a minimum of 24 points.

-- Must also submit an Extended Essay and Theory of Knowledge assessments.

-- Must meet the CAS requirements.
+- Must score a minimum of 24 points. - A Minimum of 12 points in HL Subjects and 9 Points overall in SL Subjects in needed to gain the full diploma. - Must also submit an Extended Essay and Theory of Knowledge assessments. - Must meet the CAS requirements.